 There are several advantages to installing a metal roof in comparison to some of the traditional materials.
 Let’s explore some of those advantages below:

-- Durability.
-Metal roofing is proven to handle tough storms, like hailstorms and strong winds.
+- Durability: Metal roofing is proven to handle tough storms, like hailstorms and strong winds.
 Let’s not forget all the snowfall during the Michigan winters!
-The best part of a metal roof is the longevity.
+The best part of a metal roof is its longevity.
 Metal roofing can last up to three times longer than traditional asphalt shingle roofs.

 Since metal roofing comes with a stigma – like it’s only used for barns – we thought we would squash some of the myths with metal roofing.
 Since it has gone through many manufactural changes over the years, metal roofing can seem like a disadvantage.
 But it isn’t!
 Here are some typical myths about metal roofing:

-- Lightning strikes.
-It will increase the likelihood of a lightning strike.
+- Lightning strikes: It will increase the likelihood of a lightning strike.
 This is wrong!
-Metal might conduct electricity, but your home is under just as much risk with a traditional roof.
+Metal might conduct electricity, but your home is under just as much risk as a traditional roof.
 Since your home is built into the ground, lightning strikes are few and far between.

-When it comes to roofing companies, you have options, but Paramount Building, Inc. is your go-to roofing contractors for roof repairs and roof installation, siding installation, hail and storm damage services, skylight installation, insulation services and more.
+When it comes to roofing companies, you have options, but Paramount Roofing is your go-to roofing contractor for roof repairs and roof installation, siding installation, hail and storm damage services, skylight installation, insulation services, and more.
 In fact, we are the premier roofing in Southeast Michigan.

-Check out our online reviews, then give us a call at (586) 217-2963 or reach out to us with any questions you may have through the contact form on our website.
-We look forward to showing you the Paramount difference and exceeding your expectations.
+Check out our online reviews, then give us a call or reach out to us with any questions you may have through the contact form on our website.
+We look forward to showing you the Paramount Roofing difference and exceeding your expectations.